 Foil stamping delivers measurable advantages by enhancing visual appeal, elevating perceived value, and improving product differentiation.
 Key benefits include:

-Reflective metallic surfaces draw attention and increase shelf visibility compared with non-metallic finishes, making products stand out in crowded retail spaces.
+- Enhanced Visual Differentiation: Reflective metallic surfaces improve shelf visibility and help products stand out in competitive retail environments.

 Which Substrates and Packaging Elements are Suitable for Foil Stamping?

 Paper and board substrates accept foil stamping most readily; the technique also applies to labels, rigid boxes, and coated surfaces where adhesion and surface energy permit bonding.
 Substrate receptivity changes across papers and boards.
-Smooth coated sheets give strong adhesion and even shine.
-Textured stock bonds are less evenly textured and have small voids.
+Smooth-coated sheets give strong adhesion and an even shine.
+Textured stock creates less even foil bonding because small surface voids interrupt adhesion.
 A duplexed or laminated piece needs a light primer coat to steady the bond.
 Uncoated boards can accept foil when operators lower the speed or adjust pressure to keep edges clean.

 What Design and Finishing Choices Influence Foil Stamping Results?